NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 [Uninstall-Package](../reference/ps-reference/ps-ref-uninstall-package.md) takes the following actions:

 - Removes references to the package from the project and any management formats.
 References no longer appear in **Solution Explorer**.
-You might need to rebuild the project to remove the reference in the **Bin** folder.
+You might need to rebuild the project to remove the reference in the *bin* folder.
 - Reverses any changes that installing the package made to *app.config* or *web.config*.
 - Removes previously-installed dependencies if no remaining packages use those dependencies.